MazenHamada/COVID-19-Data-Exploration-in-SQL/README.md

-Description:
+# COVID-19 Data Exploration in SQL

+## Project Overview
 This project explores global COVID-19 data using SQL Server.
-The analysis includes infection rates, death percentages, vaccination progress, and global statistics.
-The project demonstrates SQL data analysis skills including joins, common table expressions (CTEs), temporary tables, window functions, aggregate functions, data type conversion, and creating views for visualization.
+The analysis focuses on infection rates, death percentages, vaccination progress, and global statistics.
+The project demonstrates practical SQL data analysis and data manipulation techniques commonly used in data analytics and business intelligence workflows.

+## Dataset Tables Used
+- `CovidDeaths`
+- `CovidVaccinations`

+## Analysis Performed
-The queries analyze:
+The SQL queries in this project analyze:

-Total cases vs total deaths
+- Total cases vs total deaths
+- Total cases vs population
-Infection rate compared to population
+- Countries with highest infection rate compared to population
-Countries with highest infection rates
+- Countries with highest death count
+- Death count by continent
-Countries and continents with highest death counts Global COVID statistics
+- Global COVID statistics
-Rolling vaccination counts
+- Population vs vaccinations
+- Rolling number of vaccinated people
-Percentage of population vaccinated
+- Percentage of population vaccinated
-Creating views for visualization tools (e.g., Power BI / Tableau)

-Skills Demonstrated:
+## SQL Skills Demonstrated
+This project demonstrates the use of:

-SQL Joins
+- Joins
-CTEs (Common Table Expressions)
+- Common Table Expressions (CTEs)
-Temporary Tables
+- Temporary Tables
-Window Functions
+- Window Functions
-Aggregate Functions
+- Aggregate Functions
-Data Type Conversion
+- Data Type Conversion
-Views Creation
+- Creating Views
-Data Analysis in SQL
+- Data Analysis using SQL

+## Questions Answered
+- What percentage of people infected with COVID died?
+- What percentage of each country’s population got COVID?
+- Which countries had the highest infection rate?
+- Which continents had the highest death count?
+- How many people were vaccinated over time?
+- What percentage of the population was vaccinated?